raffyxyz/movie-api/README.md

 ### Routes that in development
 1. getDownloadLink
 2. getStreamingUrlByProvider
-4. getMoviesByCountry

-Im working hard to publish this feature soon :).
+Im working hard to publish this feature soon :)